gymglish/ckeditor5-build-inline/packages/ckeditor5-self-request/docs/features/link.md

 The package provides a plugin for {@link module:link/linkimage~LinkImage linking images}.
 See the {@link features/image#linking-images Linking images} section in the {@link features/image feature guide}.

-Links are represented in the {@link module:engine/model/model~Model model} using the `linkHref` attribute.
+Links are represented in the {@link module:engine/model/model~Model model} using the `selfRequestHref` attribute.
 [Manual link decorators](#adding-attributes-to-links-using-the-ui-manual-decorators) are represented in the model using text attributes corresponding to their names, as configured in {@link module:link/link~LinkConfig#decorators `config.link.decorators`}.

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.